realkarych/aioplate/DOCS.md

 - To have an obvious structure and logic for storing messages, you should have the **duplicated architecture in messages and handlers package.**
-  **_For example:_** If handler-module is private chat package named `new_user`, create the messages-storage-file with same name in messages/private_chat package.
+  **_For example:_** If handler-module is private chat package named `base`, create the messages-storage-file with same name in messages/private_chat package.
-  *You can check my example with new_user.*
+  *You can check my example with base handler.*
 - **No cross-imports!** Your handler-module should import only one messages storage.
-E.g.: new_user should import only new_user as msgs message storage; and do not import another messages from any files.
+E.g.: `base` handler should import only `base as msgs` message storage; and do not import another messages from any files.
   In this case, do not be afraid of possible duplication of texts in different files.
 This will further prevent cross-handlers-changes and text side effects.
 - I suggest using the `msgs` name for the abbreviation of message storage in all handlers.
-This will ensure the same interface to call messages storage.
+This will ensure the same interface to call message storages.

 ### Docs & tests & CI